whylikethat/Personal-Task-Manager/README.md

 Offline personal task manager Android app built with Kotlin and Jetpack Compose.
 No internet required — data is stored locally in a simple text file.

+## Installation

+- This app is not available on the Google Play Store so first, you need to Allow Install from Unknown Sources on your Android Device.
+- Download the app.apk and that's it!

 ## Features

 - Add, view, and manage tasks